jaimetur/PhotoMigrator/help/execution/execution-from-docker.md

     ```

 ### 📝 1.3.
-Edit Docker Configuration file:
+Edit Docker Configuration file: `docker.conf`

-If you want to pull a different release image (default: latest) you can change the file 'docker.conf'.
+If you want to pull a different release image (default: latest-stable) you can change the file `docker.conf` included in the package.

 ```
 # Configuration file for the Docker container

-RELEASE_TAG=latest      # Set the RELEASE_TAG for the image that you want to pull and launch in Docker container TZ=Europe/Madrid        # Set the Time Zone for the Docker container (Important to see correct Timestamps in Logs and files/folder suffix)
+RELEASE_TAG=latest      # Set the RELEASE_TAG for the image that you want to pull and launch in Docker container (latest-stable: for the latest-stable version, latest: for the latest betas, or any other version)
+TZ=Europe/Madrid        # Set the Time Zone for the Docker container (Important to see correct Timestamps in Logs and files/folder suffix)
 ```